Northampton Square Library provides printed resources, study spaces, networked PCs and wireless internet access across five floors.

 If you are a library user who would like to make use of any of the services identified in this guide you should first contact Disability Services or the Dyslexia Support team who will make a referral and provide us with an initial assessment of your requirements.
 Your local library site representative will then be able to put the necessary arrangements in place for you.

-A range of assistive technology and equipment is provided at the University Library.
+A range of assistive technology and equipment is provided at City's Library.
 More details can be found on our Assistive Software page.

 There is further information about support, software and equipment for users with disabilities or learning differences on our pages about Library Services for Additional Needs.

 The site representative for accessibility issues at our Library is Jessica Wykes, phone: +44 (0)20 7040 3104, e-mail: firstname.lastname@example.org

 There is a designated Refuge Point at the Main Entrance end of the Library next to the lift.
 Users with mobility difficulties should familiarise themselves with these locations and, in the event of an emergency, they should wait at one of these points.
 Library staff will alert Security staff who will ensure the safe exit of any such users from the building.